 When you have successfully logged in,

 kubectl vsphere displays all of the contexts to which you have access.
-The list of contexts should include the vSphere with Kubernetes Supervisor Cluster.
+The list of contexts should include the IP address of the Supervisor Cluster.

 Set the context of